HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Refer to the HCL DX Compose 9.5 `values.yaml` detail for all possible applications that can be configured.

-## Configure HAProxy certificate
+## Configuring HAProxy certificate

-For HAProxy to allow forward requests to your applications, you must provide it with a TLS Certificate.
-This certificate is used for incoming/outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
-HAProxy performs TLS offloading.
+For HAProxy to allow forward requests to your applications, you must provide it with a Transport Layer Security (TLS) certificate.
+This certificate is used for incoming or outgoing traffic from the outside of the Kubernetes or OpenShift cluster to your applications.
+HAProxy performs the TLS offloading.

+1. Create a self-signed certificate:

+    !!!note
+        It is recommended to use a Certificate Authority (CA)-signed certificate for HAProxy in production environments.
+However, you can create and use a self-signed certificate for staging or testing environments.

+    ```sh
+    # Create a private key.
+    openssl genrsa -out my-key.pem 2048

+    # Create a certificate signed by the previously created private key.
+    openssl req -x509 -key my-key.pem -out my-cert.pem -days 365 -subj '/CN=my-cert'
+    ```

+    These commands generate a key and certificate file that you can use in the next step to create the secret for your deployment.

+2. Store the certificate as a secret in your Kubernetes or Red Hat OpenShift cluster:

+    !!!note
+        Choose any secret name (for example, `dx-tls-cert`), and reference it in the next configuration step.
+Specify the Kubernetes namespace where you deploy HCL DX Compose 9.5 (for example `digital-experience-compose`).

+    ```sh
+    # Create a secret named "dx-tls-cert" in the "digital-experience-compose" namespace
+    # Reference a previously created certificate and key file, or a CA-signed certificate.
+    kubectl create secret tls dx-tls-cert --cert=my-cert.pem --key=my-key.pem -n digital-experience-compose
+    ```

+3. Update your `custom-values.yaml` file to set `tlsCertSecret` to your secret name so HAProxy can process HTTPS requests (default: `dx-tls-cert`):

+    ```yaml
+    # Networking specific configuration
+    networking:
+      # TLS Certificate secret used for haproxy
+      tlsCertSecret: "dx-tls-cert"
+    ```

+    !!! note
+        Verify you have entered the correct name.

-## Configure HAProxy networking
+## Configuring HAProxy networking

 HAProxy is deployed with a `LoadBalancer` type service to handle the incoming traffic as well as the SSL offloading for HCL DX.
-In addition, the Helm deployment offers adjustability for HAProxy and its services to allow for more flexible deployment and use of custom `Ingress Controllers`.
+Additionally, the Helm deployment offers adjustability for HAProxy and its services to allow for more flexible deployment and use of custom Ingress controllers.

 |Parameter|Description| Type | Default value|
 |---------|-----------|-------------|------|